Ancient shipbuilding techniques

 Ancient boat building methods can be categorized as one of hide, log, sewn, lashed-plank, clinker (and reverse-clinker), shell-first, and frame-first.
 While the frame-first technique dominates the modern ship construction industry, the ancients relied primarily on the other techniques to build their watercraft.
 In many cases, these techniques were very labor-intensive or inefficient in their use of raw materials.
 Regardless of differences in ship construction techniques, the vessels of the ancient world, particularly those that plied the waters of the Mediterranean Sea and the islands of Southeast Asia were seaworthy craft, capable of allowing people to engage in large-scale maritime trade.

 History

 The earliest archaeological evidence comes from dugout canoes found in peat bogs in Pesse, the Netherlands, and dates to around 8000 years ago.
 Seafaring is found around the world, and many of these techniques are still in use today.

 Framed boats

 Skin boats

 Skin boats dominated seafaring in places that were scarce on wood, including the arctic and subarctic.
 They were made by stretching skin or leather over frames of wood or bone.
 These include kayaks and umiaks, coracles and currachs.

 Bark canoes

-Bark canoes were made by stretching bark over wooden frames, and were used by Native Americans in North America.
+Bark canoes were made by stretching bark over wooden frames, and were used by many Indigenous populations over the world, including Native Americans and First Nations people in Australia.